zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ## Introduction

-We've covered a lot of the basics of Ruby, but before we go further, we must talk a bit more about _testing_.
+We've covered a lot of the basics of Ruby, but, before we go further, we must talk more about _testing_.
 As part of this course, you will encounter many lessons with tests that must be passed to register the lesson as complete.
 These are referred to as _labs_.
 You've already completed a few of them!
-All labs follow a similar format:
+In all labs, you follow a similar process:

-- Work in the provided files, testing out potential solutions.
-In this lab, for instance, code will need to be written in `calculator.rb` to pass the tests
+- Work in the provided files, testing out potential solutions: In this lab, for instance, code will need to be written in `calculator.rb` to pass the tests
 - Run `learn` to print the tests at any point while you're writing your code
 - Read the error messages produced by running the tests